-That said, I shared this more because it’s colorful than the uniqueness of the content.
-In fact, the content is very similar to the existing marketing funnel.
-The article containing this infographic, however, is really GREAT stuff and a must-read for folks doing social media marketing as it describes using Google Analytics to monitor movement down the funnel to maximize your ROI.
+That said, I shared this more because it’s colorful than due to the uniqueness of the content.
+In fact, the content is very similar to the existing marketing funnel from this resource and many throughout the marketing literature.
+The article containing this infographic, however, is really GREAT stuff and a must-read for folks doing digital marketing as it describes using metrics involved at each stage of the funnel, as well as extending the funnel beyond initial purchase to encompass a firm’s ultimate goal of building relationships and repurchase intentions not simply stopping at the first sale.
+Identifying key metrics at each stage in the funnel means you can use Google Analytics to monitor movement down the funnel, offering insights toward improving performance and maximizing your ROI.

-Personally, I feel my own infographic on the social media hierarchy of effects reflecting the social nature of social media marketing is a much better conceptualization of the digital marketing funnel — without the over-emphasis on the sales aspect of the funnel.
+Personally, I feel my own infographic on the social media hierarchy of effects reflecting the social nature of digital marketing is a much better conceptualization of the digital marketing funnel — without the over-emphasis on the sales aspect of the funnel.

 All versions of the marketing funnel start with awareness since you can’t do anything until consumers become aware of your brand.
-Digital adds another option to other forms creating awareness and harnesses the power of word-of-mouth, which is much more effective than traditional advertising.
-Getting users to share your content gives it the patina of legitimacy missing from advertising.
+Digital creates another channel for creating awareness and harnesses the power of word-of-mouth, a type of marketing that is much more effective than traditional advertising.
+Getting users to share your content gives your brand the patina of legitimacy and trust missing from advertising.
 Search also helps share your content.
 Hence, your exposure strategy consists of:

 - SEO (search engine marketing) to get found in organic search